In the course of examining the burials in the United States, other men have been identified who may be eligible for commemoration by the CWGC.

 Canadian Book of Remembrance (Virtual Cemetery)

 In 1992 the Canadian Book of Remembrance (Virtual Cemetery) was established to commemorate those listed in Canada’s official World War One Book of Remembrance but who are not in the Commission’s records.
-Several are believed to be buried in the United States.
+Several men may be buried in the United States.
 The Virtual Cemetery may be found here.

 1. (Back) When the Imperial War Graves Commission was established, its charters did not include the commemoration of mercantile seamen.
-In the aftermath of the First World War, it was decided that responsibilities should be extended to the Commonwealth mercantile marine but only if they died as a direct result of enemy action.
+In the aftermath of the First World War, it was decided that Commonwealth mercantile marine casualties would be commemorated if they died as a direct result of enemy action.
 This rule does not apply to members of the Mercantile Marine Reserve, which comprised merchant seamen who served under a special wartime Naval engagement and were subject to Admiralty regulations and the Naval Discipline Act; casualties of the Mercantile Marine Reserve are commemorated regardless of the cause of death.